 Find The Company Behind Them

-There’s a company behind every product, if you’re not sure who makes it, Google it.
+There’s a company behind every product.
+If you’re not sure who makes it, Google it.
 It may be a subsidiary, owned by a public company.
-You’ll probably come across some private companies.
+You’ll probably come across some private companies too.
 Just cross them off and hit the next one.
 Check the company’s website, if there’s a page for Investor Relations, About Company, or Parent Company you’re heading in the right direction.
-It may be as easy as looking it up on Wikipedia.

 My Brief List